 Support the initiatives and goals of the FAST Act by serving as a regional data and analysis resource to transportation, economic development, land use, and municipal planning staff throughout the region.
 In particular, this Task will provide data and resources to support Task 2.7 Regional Performance Measures Development.
 The focus will continue to be placed on collecting and summarizing data from multiple sources to provide digital and print products that will inform stakeholders and support ongoing transportation activities.
-The Information Center produces high quality written and graphic information and research products that are easily accessible and understandable to the public.
-As technology opportunities expand, we continue to place more weight on making data and products easily available to download and manipulate through online venues including visualizing key data indicators.
-We also place a focus on assisting multiple partners to develop positive outcomes through collaborative examination of data and strategy development.
+The Information Center focuses on assisting multiple partners to develop positive outcomes through a collaborative examination of data.

 - 1. Updated regional and municipal level population, household, and employment projections which comply with the new 2010 Census and assisted transportation staff in integrating this into the transportation model. - 2.
 Data Digest report focused on commute times and patterns with the Pioneer Valley surrounding major employment centers within the region. - 3.
-Continued maintenance and updating of a municipal indicators database for every city and town in the Pioneer Valley and updated through June 2016 data. - 4.
-Assisted with analysis of employment centers for regional TOD analysis. - 5.
-Continued data updates in the development of updated definitions of Environmental Justice populations for the Pioneer Valley Region. - 6.
-Analyzed labor market for proposed regional passenger rail project. - 7.
-Developed and maintain a data downloads website available to regional planners and the public. www.pioneervalleydata.org - 8.
-Integrated additional transportation measures into the regional economic development indicators.
+Continued data updates in the development of updated definitions of Environmental Justice populations for the Pioneer Valley Region. - 4.
+Analyzed labor market for proposed regional passenger rail project. - 5.
+Developed and maintain a data downloads website available to regional planners and the public. www.pioneervalleydata.org - Incorporated relevant safety data and regional performance target data into regional database.
+Will continue to update annually.